How to move on after divorce

 Get Copies of Your Legal Documents

-After your divorce is finalized, get certified copies of all essential legal paperwork.
-This includes your divorce decree, which outlines the final terms of your divorce settlement.
+After your divorce is finalized, obtain a certified copy of all essential legal paperwork.
+This includes your divorce decree, also known as the divorce judgment, which is the official court order finalizing your divorce and outlining the final terms of your divorce settlement.
 It takes 90 days to finalize a divorce in Utah.

-If you have minor children, get copies of formal child custody agreements or parenting plan orders.
-Also, get copies of name change forms if you are reverting your last name after divorce.
+If you have minor children, get certified copies of formal child custody agreements or parenting plan orders.
+Also, get certified copies of name change forms if you are reverting your last name after divorce.

 Update Your Legal Name